onreal/up-cache/README.md

 For advanced rules, well, you can create your own rules on your theme or plugin by just implementing one small interface.

-By default, Up Cache have implemented 2 rules:
+By default, Up Cache have implemented 3 rules:

+- Get hooked rules, check below
-- Get from options the user added ignore assets
+- Get options rules set by Admin `Tools->UpCache`
 - Listen on Perfmatters plugin disabled assets per page rules

 **GZIP -** Up Cache tries to understand by itself if your PHP installation supports gzip compression, if it is, then gzip is enabled by default.
 You can switch ON/OFF the gzip compression by hooking on filter `upio_uc_gzip_enable`

+> Please note, this plugin is aggressive,
+> this means that you shouldn't activate in on a production environment without being sure,
+> but in case you did it and everything broke, then just deactivate.

 How rules works
 ------------------